-Each team shall serve by overnight mail five (5) hard copies of the brief to Pepperdine University School of Law, postmarked no later than Friday, October 21, 2016.
+Each team shall submit a copy of the brief in PDF and Word format via email no later than 5 PM PST on Friday, October 13, 2023 to hannah.neighbors@pepperdine.edu.
 Any late briefs shall receive a ten (10) point deduction from the overall brief score.
-The briefs shall be sent to: